madeny/lhttps/README.md

 from terminal and do the following:

 * `cd lhttps`
-* `composer install` make sure "dom" and "mbstring" extensions ara installed!
+* `composer install` make sure "dom" and "mbstring" extensions are installed!
 * `php lh create domain.com`
 If you wish to add your rootCA.pem to your Mac OS trusted certificate.
 Use the a flag `--a` right after domain.com